BHI-Research/OST/README.md

+> ## A new version is coming...
+> A new version of OSM is around the corner, including more metrics and tools.
+Check out the [develop branch](https://github.com/leanbalma/OSM/tree/develop)!

 # OSM++ - Open Summarization Metrics

 Open Summarization Metrics (OSM) is a evaluation method for video summaries.
 It is written in C++ and based on OpenCV.
 OSM improves [CUS evaluation method](https://sites.google.com/site/vsummsite/home).
 The most relevant benefits are the support of Cohen's Kappa coefficient, a flexible evaluation framework, and a faster evaluation time.